shahkv95/traders-simulator/JP Morgan Chase - Software Engineering Modules/README.md

 + Interest rates
 + Securitized Products

-For this project, a trader from the equities team (publicly listed company stocks) has requested functionality be added to their dashboard to allow them to input specific information so they can monitor a new trading strategy.
+For this project, a trader from the equities team (publicly listed company stocks) had requested functionality be added to their dashboard to allow them to input specific information so they can monitor a new trading strategy.

 In order to do this, I have set up my system so I can interface with the relevant financial data feed, make the required calculations and then present this in a way that allows the traders to visualize and analyze this data in real time.